Pablo Jofré: Poetry

-Berlín Manila was published in German by Adrian Kasnitz in Parasitenpresse (Cologne) as Berlin - Manila, translated by Odile Kennel.
+Berlín Manila was published in German by Adrian Kasnitz in Parasitenpresse (Cologne) as Berlin – Manila, translated by Odile Kennel.

+In 2023 – Maria Alzira Brum Lemos' translation of Entre tanta calle into Portuguese (Entre tanta rua) is published by Ricardo Corona in Medusa (Curitiba, Brazil) with a foreword by Renato Negrão, Shooks' translation of Entre tanta calle into English (Street by Street) is published by Mathew Timmons in Insert Press (Los Angeles, California), the translation of Entre tanta calle into German (Straße um Straße) is published by Adrian Kasnitz in parasitenpresse (Cologne, Germany) and Fankhausers' translation of Entre tanta calle into French (De rue en rue) is published by Marcel Burger in À côté de cela (Geneva, Switzerland).

 Jofré participated in the literature Festival LEA in Athens in 2015, the George Town Literary Festival in Malaysia directed by Bernice Chauly (2015 and 2016), in the Festival internazionale di poesia di Genova 2017 directed by Claudio Pozzani.
 He also appeared at the 2017 Literature biennale Lifes in Jakarta, directed by Ayu Utami.
 In 2020 he has participated in Festival Enclave in Mexico City, directed by Rocío Cerón, in the 21.
 Poesiefestival Berlin and in the Europäisches Literaturfestival Köln-Kalk.
 In 2022, Jofré takes part in the Festival Kerouac in Mexico City.

 In collaboration with Berlin musician Andi Meissner (e-guitar) he has created the duo Jofre Meissner Project whose repertoire includes poems from Extranjería and Abecedario.
 The duo premiered with a performance of "La edad ligera" (The Light Age) at the New York Crossroads festival in 2014.

-Jofré has also translated the poetry of Nora Gomringer, Adrian Kasnitz, Odile Kennel, David Shook and Elfriede Jelinek.
+Jofré has also translated the poetry of Nora Gomringer, Adrian Kasnitz, Odile Kennel, Karla Reimert, David Shook and Elfriede Jelinek; and has collaborated in the Madrid section of El País, in the Cultura/s supplement of La Vanguardia and in the newspaper Abc.